input-output-hk/cardano-ledger-byron/README.md

   </a>
 </p>

+ATTENTION: this repository has now been merged into [`cardano-ledger-specs`](https://github.com/input-output-hk/cardano-ledger-specs)!
+Please see the code there.

 A re-implementation of the Cardano ledger layer, designed to ease transition between the Byron and Shelley eras.

 The formal specifications and associated executable specifications can be found